 Two sections got named.
 According to EconoTimes, Sections 404 and 406 tighten investor safeguards while keeping capital-raising open for blockchain companies, the dual goal backers keep returning to: protect buyers without choking off how compliant firms raise money.

 Supporters frame it both ways at once.
-Senator Cynthia Lummis, who renewed her support, calls it a consumer-protection measure and a shield for American developers.
-Without clear rules, she warned, customers of a failed exchange have no guaranteed right to their own assets and would join a creditor line behind Wall Street firms and lawyers, and software developers could again be targeted for prosecution just for publishing code.
+Senator Cynthia Lummis calls it a consumer-protection measure and a shield for American developers.
+Without the bill, she warned, customers of a bankrupt exchange have no guaranteed right to their own assets and would join a creditor line behind Wall Street firms and lawyers, and developers stay exposed with no legal protections.
 The industry's lobbying arm, the Digital Chamber, is pushing both the CLARITY Act and the separate GENIUS Act, calling them "smart, bipartisan, and long overdue."

 What moved it now?

-A committee win and a public shove from the Treasury.
+A committee win, then a calendar slot, with a public shove from the Treasury behind both.

 The political pressure is loud.
 Treasury Secretary Scott Bessent used a White House appearance to press both chambers.
 "The most important thing we can do is to make digital assets come into the United States.
 Make the U.S. the home," he said, urging lawmakers to "get CLARITY done."
 He took a shot at lightly regulated offshore platforms, calling them the "wild, wild west," and tied much of crypto's scams and chaos to unclear rules outside the country.
 Bessent drew one hard line on what the bill is not: a government-issued digital dollar.
 "There will be no Central Bank Digital Currency," he said, calling a CBDC "the first step toward tracking."